RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/hardware-design-tips.md

 # and used in other parts of the site.
 ---

+This article covers practical hardware design tips for robotics engineers across mechanical and electronics/mechatronics design.
+These are drawn from hands-on experience building robotics systems and are meant to complement formal coursework.
+Topics include CAD workflows, FEA simulation tool selection, PCB design for debuggability, power circuit simulation, and wiring best practices including emergency stop wiring, colour coding, and cable management.

 ## Mechanical Design

 ### 1. To learn CAD, Do the ModelMania Problems.